twohoursonelife/junior/README.md

 # junior
 Non-C Junior: Automating the lifes work of MVP community member Non Creative Guy. *Supplies helpful information and guides to players upon a phrase in the Discord, amongst other helpful things*

+Always check the Dockerfile for the current version of Node this project is developed against.

 ### How to deploy and release a new version
 - Make desired changes/commits
 - ~~If you remember, update package version in package.json~~